Browse our jobs and apply for your next role.

 Look out for these factors to tell you if it’s time to hand in your resignation:

-It’s normal to want to up-skill, gain new responsibilities and grow within your career.
+It’s normal to want to upskill, gain new responsibilities and grow within your career.
 If you feel you’ve reached the end of where you can within the company, you may need to look outside for your next big role.
-While company loyalty is a great value, keep an eye out for your own career as well.
+While company loyalty is a great value, keep an eye out for your career.

-Once you make the decision to leave, it’s important to leave on a good note and communicate clearly.
+Once you decide to leave, you must go on a good note and communicate clearly.
 Speak with your manager and also prepare a resignation letter.
 Where possible, preserve your professional relationships.

-Before actually resigning, take one more look at your decision.
-What will you do if you get a counter offer to stay with the current company?
-If you’re leaving because of feeling undervalued, decide what, if anything, would make you stay in the role, versus your external options.
+Before resigning, take one more look at your decision.
+If you’re leaving because of feeling undervalued, decide what, if anything, would make your stay in the role versus your external options.
+What will you do if you get a counteroffer to stay with the current company?

 Ensuring that you have clearly defined reasons for handing in your resignation will also make the actual resignation easier.
 Above all, keep professionalism in mind, and make it a goal to resign gracefully.

-In delivering the message, think about the positives that the job has brought you.
-Even in the most difficult environment, focusing on the good things when you’re on your way out helps make you appear more professional and constructive.
-Maybe focus on the good professional relationships you have, the new skills learned, or the stepping stone it’s delivered to your next role.
+In delivering the message, think about the positives the job has brought you.
+Maybe focus on your excellent professional relationships, the new skills learned, or the stepping stone it’s delivered to your next role.
+Even in the most challenging environment, focusing on the good things when you’re on your way out helps make you appear more professional and constructive.

-Especially in smaller job markets or in specialised industries, you never know who you might end up working with in the future.
+Especially in smaller job markets or specialised industries, you never know who you might work with in the future.
 Even some of the best resignation stories can end with an old manager coming into the picture later as a necessary reference, a future manager, or a network contact.

 Rework your CV, contact a recruiter and start conversations with companies you want to work with.
-Meanwhile, ensure that you are still present at your current job for as long as you’re able.
+Meanwhile, ensure that you are still present at your current job for as long as possible.

-When interviewing for your next role, if a future employer asks why you’re leaving, speak more about you than about them – focus on opportunities for growth, new opportunities and what you want to accomplish in the future.
-After all, dwelling on negative aspects of your current company or manager might make you seem petty or over-emotional – not great qualities in a key hire.
+When interviewing for your next role, if a future employer asks why you’re leaving, speak more about you than about them – focus on opportunities for growth, new opportunities and what you want to accomplish.
+After all, dwelling on negative aspects of your current company or manager might make you seem petty or over-emotional – not great qualities in a critical hire.

 Consult with a recruiter who can help you find roles that are a good match for your requirements and the next step in your career.
-Look for places whose values match yours, and who clearly walk the talk when it comes to these values.
-Recruiters have the advantage that they communicate with both you and the employer, allowing you instant feedback on interviews and the hiring process.
+Recruiters have the advantage of communicating with both you and the employer, allowing you instant feedback on interviews and the hiring process.
+Look for places whose values match yours and who walk the talk regarding these values.